iamsayan/advanced-cron-scheduler/readme.txt

 = 1.0.5 =
 Release Date: 3rd December, 2021

-* Fixed: An errors which occurs if cron is creating early before initialization of Action schedular library.
+* Fixed: An errors which occurs if cron is creating early before initialization of Action scheduler library.

 = 1.0.4 =
 Release Date: 2nd December, 2021